 This course is a seminar approach to the exegetical and critical study of a selected book or books of the New Testament.
 Sections of or entire books to be studied may include Gospel and Letters of John, Romans, the Pastoral Epistles, I and II Peter and Jude, and Revelation.

-Offered: fall/spring Prerequisites: BIB 111, BIB 211, BIB 220 and one epistles course
+Prerequisites: BIB 211, BIB 220 and one epistles course